MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-ready-for-edge.md

 # Ready for Microsoft Edge

 > [!NOTE]
 > Microsoft Edge for Business is now available in Edge stable version 116!
-[Learn more](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-for-business-faq/ba-p/3891837) about the new, dedicated work experience with native enterprise grade security, productivity, manageability, and AI built in.
+[Learn more](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-for-business-faq/ba-p/3891837) about the new, dedicated work experience with native enterprise-grade security, productivity, manageability, and AI built in.

 The article provides information for the IT Administrator who's planning a Microsoft Edge deployment and needs information about application compatibility and support.